Sudeep152/Sudeep152/README.md

-- 🔭 I’m currently working on  Own Personal Project...
+- 🔭 I’m currently working at Resolute AI.
 - 🌱 I’m currently learning Jetpack Compose
 - 💬 Ask me about #Android
 - 📫 How to reach me:  on Linkdin(Shashank Kumar Dahiya)